ruifigueira/playwright-crx/README.md

 - [context menu](https://developer.chrome.com/docs/extensions/reference/contextMenus/) for the same purpose
 - pages must be explicitly attached to be recordable, except if they are opened from already attached pages
 - closing the recorder window will detach all pages and uninstall injected scripts (highlights and event listeners)
+- a player that will run the recorded instructions, in any supported language*
+   - it actually doesn't run Java, Python or C#, but it uses an internal JSONL format to know which instructions it needs to run and how to map them into the current selected code.
+This way, it can highlight the lines being executed.

 ## Build